The Ride To Walk Endurance Race

 We are so excited to partner with this amazing organization!

 If dry, which it should be, light trail shoes or even your favorite road shoes will be perfectly fine - but in the off-chance it's wet, some aggressive trail shoes are definitely in order.
 It will be slick and muddy.
-Lincoln is famous for it's clay.
-Gladding McBean has been making clay sewer pipe and Terra Cotta out of this stuff for over 140 years!
 The race will run, rain or shine, so come prepared for anything.
-Strava profile here.

 Coke, Ginger Ale, Dr Pepper, Root Beer